This homemade caramel sauce, or "Dulce de Leche", only requires one ingredient & a crockpot!

 I once made an upside down peach cake with a caramel glaze.
 It was AMAZING, and I lost the recipe.
-I tried searching high and low, but the internet is a vast place, and I couldn't remember the exact keywords I used when I found it.
+I spent hours searching for that recipe, but the internet is a vast place, and I never did find it.
 I will forever be trying to recreate that cake, but one thing I do remember about it, is that making caramel sauce is a lot easier than one would expect.
 I didn't have to use a candy thermometer, and I didn't burn myself - two things I was sure would happen when making caramel.

-I was pretty skeptical, of this recipe, but to my surprise - it turned out!
+I was pretty skeptical, but to my surprise - it turned out!
 After simmering in the crockpot for 8 hours, I had 3 jars of perfectly colored caramel.
-No burning, no swearing, no temperature taking; just waiting!
+No burning, no temperature taking; just waiting!

-As I've done further 'research', you can definitely spice and flavor the milk prior to adding it to the jars.
+As I've done further research, you can absolutely spice and flavor the milk prior to adding it to the jars.
 Try adding some vanilla, sea salt, cinnamon, or pumpkin spices - they will all be delicious!
 And, if you're wondering if this is shelf stable, the verdict is still out.

 This is the world's easiest caramel sauce, and probably the most inexpensive.
 I've included a free printable that is compatible with these stickers so that you can give this caramel sauce as a gift!